 What is a 1098-T?

-The 1098-T is an IRS form that outlines all qualifying payments made to the college on a students' account for a specific calendar year.
+The 1098-T is an informational form that outlines qualifying payments made to the college on a students' account for a specific calendar year.
 It is important to note that 1098T forms issued by DMACC are for informational purposes only; students receiving a 1098T form should consult a tax professional regarding education related tax benefits or implications when filing their taxes.
 The 1098T form is also used to report qualifying 3rd party payments or scholarships.
 As defined by the IRS a qualifying payment includes balances paid towards the cost of tuition, fees, and course material required for enrollment.
 For more details regarding the 1098-T please contact at tax professional or refer to the IRS Website.

 Where can I find my 1098-T?